 In this article, we will discuss what cycle time is, why it's important, how to measure it, and what you can do to improve.

-In software development, cycle time is the time from first commit to production release.
+Cycle time in software development is the time from first commit to production release.
 It is a metric borrowed from lean manufacturing, and it is one of the most important metrics for software development teams.
 In plain speak, cycle time measures the amount of time from work started to work delivered.

 How to Measure Cycle Time